 Same as above, with one notable exception.

 Face coverings are *not* permitted while experiencing water slides or in the water.

 Does Walt Disney World sell masks?

 Yes.
 Numerous stores around the parks, resorts, and Disney Springs sell a range of character designs and Disney patterns.
-These are $6 each or 4 for $20.
-Keep in mind that you’ll need to wear a mask to enter any of the retail locations to purchase these masks.
+These are now on clearance, and prices should continue to drop.

 Are the masks sold by Disney any good?